Be aware of Recharge and Get Paid (RAGP) online business in Nigeria. This article gives a comprehensive information about this online business.

 One of the keys to success is working with a genuine company and working hard.

-In addition, the nature of the products also counts.
+In addition, the nature of the product also counts.
 For example, Nigerians consume a lot of data and airtime daily.

 Is the company called Recharge and Get Paid real?
 The company is registered under the Corporate Affairs Commission.
 Many Nigerians are doing this business and many use their VTU portal daily for transactions.